-- \$10,807 increase in the local income sources amounts.
-This increase can be attributed to a few factors.
-First, an increase of \$7,488 above the budgeted amount in property taxes.
-An increase in specific ownership taxes of \$7,915 above the budgeted amount.
-This was offset with a decrease in other local revenues. - \$188 decrease in the state sources amounts. - \$6,259 increase in the federal source amounts. - \$375,404 decrease in actual versus budgeted expenditures can be attributed to several factors both positive and negative.
-They are as follows: - \$53,261 decrease in salaries.
-This was due to staff member personnel changes and leave. - \$60,221 decrease in employee benefits.
-This was due to staff member personnel changes. - \$123,162 decrease in other purchased services.
-One of the main variances of \$35,654 in general instructional services.
-An additional \$21,631 decrease in general administrative services.
-A \$37,909 decrease in operations and maintenance.
-There was a decrease of \$24,526 in student transportation.
-The remaining difference was distributed from other purchased services. - \$111,635 decrease in supplies. \$14,988 for operations and maintenance.
-A decrease of \$34,996 in transportation supplies.
-There was a decrease of \$50,668 in instructional supplies.
-The remaining difference was distributed from other supply accounts. - \$20,229 decrease in property. - \$6,896 decrease in other purchases.
+- \$20,673 decrease in the local income sources amounts.
+This decrease can be attributed to a decrease in specific ownership taxes of \$8,252 below the budgeted amount.
+This was offset with a decrease in other local revenues. - \$13,452 increase in the state sources amounts. - \$262,745 decrease in the federal source amounts.
+This decrease can be attributed to Coronavirus Relief funds that were deferred to the 2020-21 fiscal year. - \$701,107 decrease in actual versus budgeted expenditures can be attributed to several factors both positive and negative.
+They are as follows: - \$40,460 decrease in salaries.
+This was due to staff member personnel changes and leave.
+It can also be attributed to spring time activities being cancelled due to the COVID-19 pandemic. - \$12,532 decrease in employee benefits.
+This was due to staff member personnel changes, leave, and the COVID-19 pandemic. - \$183,590 decrease in other purchased services.
+One of the main variances of \$25,004 in general instructional services.
+An additional \$69,686 decrease in general administrative services.
+A \$13,216 decrease in operations and maintenance.
+There was a decrease of \$60,481 in student transportation.
+The remaining difference was distributed from other purchased services.
+All purchased services accounts were impacted by the COVID-19 pandemic. - \$444,054 decrease in supplies. \$308,309 for operations and maintenance.
+A decrease of \$52,984 in transportation supplies.
+There was a decrease of \$64,334 in instructional supplies.
+The remaining difference was distributed from other supply accounts.
+All supply accounts were impacted by the COVID-19 pandemic. - \$10,998 decrease in property. - \$9,473 decrease in other purchases.